jbayer/vault-clients-for-humans/README.md

 * curl
 * The Vault environment variables `VAULT_ADDR` and `VAULT_TOKEN` are set
 * The token has Vault policy that enables it to call several Vault APIs at /sys
-* argument1 is start date expressed as YYYY-MM-dd
+* argument1 is start date expressed as YYYY-MM-DD
-* argument2 is end date expressed as YYYY-MM-dd
+* argument2 is end date expressed as YYYY-MM-DD
+* The script user can write json files to the current working directory

 ## Activity Export API Example
 The Acitivity Export API data by itself only returns machine identifiers.